joanperelopez/HF-Noise-Canceller/README.md

 7. Adjustment of the delay time from when the PTT is released until the device returns to reception mode.

+8. A single power relay for antenna switching.

 ![Noise Canceller 2 0_t](https://github.com/user-attachments/assets/b486abe7-adf7-47c5-9f1a-07e7165e1199)
 _Top view of the 3D model._